godot-escoria/escoria-docs/scripting/z_esc_reference.rst

    teleport player door2 [eq ESC_LAST_SCENE scene2]

 This will teleport the player to the appropriate point in the scene depending on the last visited scene.
-The last visited sceneis stored in the special global state ``ESC_LAST_SCENE``.
+The last visited scene is stored in the special global state ``ESC_LAST_SCENE``.

 Events understand a series of flags.
 The flags that are currently